-The Croydon School Food Plan supports head teachers, caterers, staff, pupils and parents or guardians during the first two years of the Food Flagship programme.
+The Croydon School Food Plan supported head teachers, caterers, staff, pupils and parents or guardians during the first two years of the Food Flagship programme.

-It aims to help schools meet and exceed the best practice recommendations of the National Schools Food Plan.
+It aimed to help schools meet and exceed the best practice recommendations of the National School Food Plan.

 Croydon’s Food Flagship schools